fgnussbaum/cgmodsel/README.md

 ### Usage ###

-If you use this software, please consider citing
+If you use this software, please consider citing:

 Nussbaum, F. & Giesen, J. (2020).
 Pairwise sparse + low-rank models for variables of mixed type. *Journal of Multivariate Analysis*, 2020.